MenNoWar/HearthStone_revived/README.md

 ## Versions
 ### 1.0.5
 + moved from using ingame Stone to Assetbundle with own mesh
++ implemented new texture
 + some code improvements
++ stones may be attached to horizontal and vertical item stand
++ leaving recipe item empty should no longer produce an error on the console

 ### 1.0.4
 + changed base item to be Stone, not Yagluth Thing anymore